nalugala-vc/enclave-Landing-page/README.md

 Open the index.html file in your web browser to view the landing page.

 Credits
-This project was developed by [Your Name] as part of [Your Course/Program].
-Special thanks to [Any acknowledgements or attributions].
+This project was developed by Venessa Chebukwa as part of My 2nd year Software engineering project.
+Special thanks to all my software engineering group members.

 License
 This project is open-source and available under the MIT License.